 - Lights and reflectors: Helps kids see better at night and be noticed by others.

-- Bright clothing: Brightly colored clothes will help your child stand out in traffic to avoid accidents.
+- Bright clothing: Brightly colored clothes will help your child stand out in traffic, allowing drivers to easily see them and avoid any possible crashes.

 - Correct footwear:Proper footwear is important to keep your little one’s feet protected from the ground and debris.
 Sneakers cover the whole foot, while flip flops leave their feet exposed and can be dangerous when pedaling.